NYC mom received photo of son, girl dead in burning car

 About this time, Parrilla answered his mother’s repeated phone calls and said, “I love you, Mom,” before the call abruptly dropped.
 He had told his mother he was in Brooklyn.

-Police said Parrilla and Huang were both shot in the head before the Honda was set on fire near the golf course in a quiet section of the Bronx.
-The horrific scene was discovered at 4:30 a.m. on May 16.
+Police said Parrilla and Huang were both shot in the head before the Honda was set on fire near the golf course in a quiet section of the Bronx near Pelham Parkway.
+The horrific crime scene was discovered at 4:30 a.m. on May 16.

-“I feel disrespected on his death, how it happened,” Morales said.
+“I feel disrespected on his death, how it happened,” the mother said.
 “I deserve answers … He’s all I had.
 I sacrificed and lived for him.”

-“He wasn’t into gangs; he wasn’t affiliated with any of that stuff,” his mother said.
+“He wasn’t into gangs; he wasn’t affiliated with any of that stuff,” the mother said.

 “Jesse was a humble kid,” his mother said.
 “From what I know, Jesse never had a problem with anyone.”